Measures

 -

-(optional, default: true) defines whether a derived measure’s value is stored in the database (true) or discarded (false) after an analysis. -
+stored(optional, default: true) defines whether a derived measure’s value is stored in the database (true) or discarded (false) after an analysis. -

-specifies how the measure is computed from other metrics values.
+resultspecifies how the measure is computed from other metrics values.
 Identifiers used in the result are measureIds, and the syntax is described in Expressions Syntax.

-The measure defined is then used with its identifier, prefixed with B.
+The measure defined is then used with its identifier, prefixed with B. for base measures, or prefixed with D. for derived measures.

 The following example shows the use of a derived measure for a computation: